Sales Team-Building Activities That Spread Goodwill

 If you or someone on your team knows a family that doesn't have much this holiday season, you might consider playing Secret Santa for them.
 Find out the ages and genders of the children, and then buy and wrap gifts for them, to be delivered at Christmas.
 If you don't know a specific family, contacting a local church or women's shelter.
 Toys for Tots is an organized program that collects toys for children from disadvantaged families, and is another great option for donating toys, as well as a corporate donation, if you are looking for a good end-of-year tax write-off.

-Other ideas include offering your product or service as a donation or donating a certain percentage of profits for December to a good cause, having a special charity drive for refugees or veterans, or helping out at your local animal shelter.
+Other ideas include offering your product or service as a donation or donating a certain percentage of profits to a good cause, having a special charity drive for refugees or veterans, or helping out at your local animal shelter.
 Spread the holiday cheer, and build teamwork by doing something good together!